Protocol

 Order Matters

-condition in the list.
+Messages on a data stream will use the first route with a matching when condition in the list.
 Order the more specific routes first and generic routes last.
 Often, that looks like a wildcard route last to catch any messages that don't have a previous matching route.

 Route matches

 Each route can list one or many conditions to match data streams.
-Attributes like headers, metadata, source, destination, etc., are used when
+Attributes like headers, metadata, source, destination, etc., are used when determining the stream's correct exit for the stream.

-conditions match the data stream (any match).
+A route matches if any of its when conditions match the data stream (any match).
 An individual condition in a route is matched if all parts of the condition match (all match).

-headers are supplied for HTTP routing, all those headers must match the specific when condition.
+This means that if multiple when headers are supplied for HTTP routing, all those headers must match the specific when condition.
 Conversely, if multiple routes are specified each with a different when header, then any of those headers can match the route independently.

 Pattern matching